Water-Damaged Roof Decking Exposed During Repair

 Does wet OSB roof decking need to be replaced?

 Wet OSB does not automatically need replacement if it is still firm, flat, and able to dry fully after the moisture source is corrected.
-However, OSB that is swollen, crumbling, flaking, soft, or no longer holding fasteners should usually be replaced in the affected area.
+OSB becomes a replacement concern when the edges swell, the surface flakes, the panel crumbles, the sheet feels soft, or roofing nails no longer hold securely.

 Should roof decking be replaced every time a roof is replaced?

 No. Roof decking does not need to be replaced every time a roof is replaced if the existing deck is sound.
-During tear-off, the roofer should inspect the decking and replace only sections that are damaged, unsafe, too deteriorated, or unsuitable for the new roof system.
+During tear-off, the roofer should inspect the decking and replace sections that are soft, rotten, swollen, delaminated, sagging, unable to hold fasteners, or otherwise unsuitable for the new roof system.

 Roof decking must be replaced when moisture, rot, swelling, delamination, sagging, or fastener failure has weakened the material beyond safe reuse.
 The goal is not to replace every stained board or panel.
 The goal is to make sure the roof covering is installed over a solid, dry, stable substrate that can support the system properly.